-Jiří Weiser received both a bachelor and a master degree in Applied Computer Science at Faculty of Informatics of Masaryk University in Brno.
-For more than four years he is a member of Laboratory of Parallel and Distributed Systems.
+Jiří Weiser received both a Bachelor’s and Master’s degree in Applied Computer Science at the Faculty of Informatics, at Masaryk University Brno.
+For more than four years he has been a member of the Parallel and Distributed Systems Laboratory.
 He is in a team working on a verification tool called DIVINE.
 The tool verifies C and C++ multithreaded programs and guarantees the program is bug-free or provides a trace to a bug if there is any.
-Currently he is a PhD student and a software engineer in Seznam.
-His main interest is to connect the power of the theory with the needs of the industry.
-The goal of his work is to provide a trace to a bug so that any ordinary software engineer is able to use that trace and locate the bug within few minutes.
-His bachelor thesis was published as an academic paper, he is also co-author of few other academic papers.
+Currently he is a PhD student and a software engineer at Seznam.
+His main interest is to connect the power of theory with the needs of the industry.
+The goal of his work is to provide a trace to a bug so that any ordinary software engineer is able to use that trace and locate the bug within a few minutes.
+His bachelor thesis was published as an academic paper and he is also co-author of several other academic papers.

-Michaela POKLUDOVA is a doctoral student at Masaryk University and IT teacher at secondary school.
-In 2010 she received Master's degree in the field of Electrical Engineering and Communication from Brno University of Technology.
-She continued her postgraduate studies at the same faculty.
+Michaela POKLUDOVA is a doctoral student at Masaryk University and IT teacher at a secondary school.
+In 2010 she received a Master's degree in the field of Electrical Engineering and Communication from Brno University of Technology.
+She then continued her postgraduate studies at the same faculty.
 Her dissertation examined the effect of magnetic resonance on tissue culture.
 During her studies she wrote several articles published in various International Journals and Conferences dealing with this issue.
-During the second year of postgraduate studies she went to France to Erasmus intership.
-She worked with other student on project programming robots on solar system.
-During the third year of study she established communication with the University of Minnessota.
+During the second year of her postgraduate studies Michaela went to France on an Erasmus internship.
+She worked with other students on a project programming robots on solar system.
+During the third year of her studies Michaela established communication with the University of Minnesota.

-Ondřej Herman is currently a doctoral student in the Natural language processing laboratory at Masaryk University, from which he also obtained his graduate and undergraduate degrees in computer science.
+Ondřej Herman is currently a doctoral student in the Natural language processing laboratory at Masaryk University, from which he also obtained his graduate and undergraduate degrees in Computer Science.
 His research interests include artificial intelligence, natural language processing, digital signal processing, imaging and embedded systems in general.
 His current research is focused on computational diachronic analysis -- study of word sense shift and the trends in word usage in general – including development of the tools and systems used for it, based on large text corpora obtained from the web.
-Other endeavors include research and development of medical spectroscopy cameras and methods for enriching the endoscopic image with hyperspectral information, designing algorithms and systems for radiation measurement and neutron spectroscopy, which are used for cutting edge research on molten salt reactors, and also gardening.
-His papers have been published at various conferences including LREC, RASLAN and COLING.
+Other endeavors include research and development of medical spectroscopy cameras and methods for enriching endoscopic images with hyperspectral information, designing algorithms and systems for radiation measurement and neutron spectroscopy, which are used for cutting edge research on molten salt reactors, and also gardening.
+His papers have been published in various conference proceedings including LREC, RASLAN and COLING.

-Chi Cong Ha is a PhD student at Faculty of Informatics, Masaryk University in Brno, Czech Republic.
-He completed his Bachelor’s degree in Electrification and Electrical Power Supply in HCMC University of Technology and Education, Vietnam.
-In 2013, he graduated from Ho Chi Minh City University of Transport in Vietnam with master’s degree in Control Engineering and Automation.
+Chi Cong Ha is a PhD student at the Faculty of Informatics, Masaryk University Brno, Czech Republic.
+He completed his Bachelor’s degree in Electrification and Electrical Power Supply at HCMC University of Technology and Education, Vietnam.
+In 2013, he graduated from Ho Chi Minh City University of Transport in Vietnam with a Master’s degree in Control Engineering and Automation.
 He has been teaching at Ly Tu Trong Technical College in Ho Chi Minh City, Vietnam from 2004 to 2016.
-He teaches many subjects, including electric engineering, basic electronics, electric in refrigeration and air – conditioning systems, basic electric-refrigeration practice… Now he tries to understand everything about informatics and biology in the Biology Laboratory at the Faculty of Informatics of Masaryk University in Brno.
+He teaches many subjects, including electric engineering, basic electronics, electric in refrigeration and air conditioning systems, basic electric-refrigeration practice… Now he tries to understand everything about informatics and biology in the Biology Laboratory at the Faculty of Informatics at Masaryk University Brno.